arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 > - ```rep-seqs-dada2.qza```: These are your representative sequences: the exact, cleaned-up ASV sequences found in your dataset.
 They are matched against reference databases later (like SILVA or Greengenes) to assign taxonomy.
 > - ```table-dada2.qzv```: This is your feature table, stored in QIIME 2’s .qza format.
 Internally, it follows the BIOM (Biological Observation Matrix) standard.
 It records how many times each ASV appears in each sample, similar to a species count table.
 This is the key file you’ll use for diversity analysis, statistical testing, and visualisation.

-### Option 2: Deblur (Faster)
-> Deblur only uses forward reads at this time.
-You could get around this by merging your data with an outside tool like [BBmerge](http://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbmerge-guide/) then importing your data as single ended.
-For simplicity, in this tutorial we will just use the forward reads.
->
->```bash
-> time qiime deblur denoise-16S \
->   --i-demultiplexed-seqs wednesday_outputs/demux.qza \   # the imported FASTQ data (paired-end reads).
->   --p-trim-length 220 \    # truncates reads to 220 bases (based on where quality drops off).
->   --output-dir wednesday_outputs/deblurresults \   # the output directory containing the output files.
->   --p-jobs-to-start 24    # number of CPU threads to use.
-Adjust based on your system.
->```
->
-> Time to run: 3 minutes
->
-> Output: Okay, we have just done the hard part of amplicon sequence analysis.
-At this point we have our BIOM count table, the representative sequence variants and a stats file for Deblur.
->
-> - ```deblurresults/representative_sequences.qza```: A list of the representative sequences (representative_sequences.qza), which are the actual DNA sequences of the ASVs.
-> - ```deblurresults/stats.qza```: A statistics file which logs how many reads passed quality control and how many were removed at each filtering step.
-> - ```deblurresults/table.qza```: The same type of table as the one outputted by Dada2 above.

-We have just called sequence variants two different ways.
-In a real workflow you would only use one method.
-From here on out we will use the output of dada2 only: ```table-dada2.qza```.

 ## Taxonomic analysis
 Sequence variants (ASVs) are high-resolution markers of microbial diversity, but on their own, they don’t tell us which organisms are present.
 While they help define the structure of the community, we often want to go a step further and identify the actual microbes behind each sequence.
 To do that, we need to assign taxonomy: linking each ASV to a known group of bacteria or archaea.